xpinux/XpHunt/README.md

 # Contributing
 If you want to contribute to the Exploit Search and Download Script, follow these steps:

-1.Fork this repository.
+1. Fork this repository.
-2.Make your changes.
+2. Make your changes.
-3.Submit a pull request.
+3. Submit a pull request.

 Before submitting a pull request, make sure your changes meet the following criteria: